keisuke-uemura/CT-Intensity-Calibration-Phantom-Segmentation/README.md

 For details, please see [requirements.txt](requirements.txt)

 # Reference
-Preprint of the paper using this model can be found at (http://arxiv.org/abs/2012.11151). <br>Journal full paper can be found at (https://doi.org/10.1007/s11548-021-02345-w) <br>When using this model, please cite
+Preprint of the paper using this model can be found at (http://arxiv.org/abs/2012.11151). <br>Journal full paper can be found at (https://doi.org/10.1007/s11548-021-02345-w) <br><br>When using this model, please cite
 - Uemura, K., Otake, Y., Takao, M. et al. Automated segmentation of an intensity calibration phantom in clinical CT images using a convolutional neural network.
 Int J CARS (2021). https://doi.org/10.1007/s11548-021-02345-w